 Just as neighborhood health becomes harder to build and sustain if a neighborhood has an outsized share of a region's low-income households, neighborhood health is more difficult to achieve and maintain when owneroccupancy is a small or declining component of a neighborhood's residential fabric.
 As a rule of thumb, a 50% owneroccupancy rate for housing units in a neighborhood (or higher, if the housing stock is predominately single-family dwellings) is an important threshold to stay above, ensuring that a critical mass of residents have a significant personal stake in the neighborhood's health and a strong incentive to invest both socially and financially.
 It is harder for an owner-occupant to get up and leave when neighborhood health is at risk, therefore giving them extra motivation to actively address issues as they arise in collaboration with other residents (owners and renters).
 Owner-occupancy is also correlated with household stability-as measured by characteristics such as length of tenure, earning potential, and education-and a critical mass of stable households is another contributor to neighborhood health for all residents.
-The importance of owner-occupancy to neighborhood health does not mean that rental housing is a problem, or that renters cannot contribute to neighborhood health.
-Rental housing is a critical part of a complete housing ladder that serves the needs of residents at various life stages and socioeconomic circumstances.
-What matters is having a housing ladder that is well-balanced and welldistributed regionally, citywide, and at the neighborhood-level.
+Sustained neighborhood health derives from no single indicator.
+Strong neighborhoods have renters and homeowners across a range of proportions.
+What matters most is that owners-home owners or rental property owners-find long term-value in maintaining their properties to a high standard that signals pride of residency, and having a housing ladder that is balanced and well-distributed regionally, citywide, and at the neighborhood-level.
 Share of Households Making \$25,000 or Less Compared to Expected Share Under "Fair Share" Scenario for City of Fargo

+CORE NEIGHBORHOODS

-Neighborhood health in Fargo is served by having a balance of housing types and opportunities at all geographic scales Housing types and opportunities
+Neighborhood health in Fargo is served by having a balance of housing types and opportunities at all geographic scales

+Housing types and opportunities